opengeospatial/ogcapi-workshop/workshop/content/docs/overview-and-main-concepts.md

     The OGC API family of standards are being developed to make it easy for anyone to provide geospatial data to the web.
 These standards build upon the legacy of the OGC Web Service standards (WMS, WFS, WCS, WPS, etc.), but define resource-centric APIs that take advantage of modern web development practices.
 This web page provides information on these standards in a consolidated location.

     These standards are being constructed as "building blocks" that can be used to assemble novel APIs for web access to geospatial content.
-The building blocks are defined not only by the requirements of the specific standards, but also through interoperability prototyping and testing in OGC's Innovation Program.
+The building blocks are defined not only by the requirements of the specific standards, but also through interoperability prototyping and testing in OGC's Research Program.

 ### OGC API - Common